moseltronics/midi-interface/README.md

     - with lower processor load
     - using one state machine on each of both PIO blocks
     - with less synchronization (might lead to problems with bad lowspeed devices)
+  - a modified version of the midi device library inside TinyUSB

 ## IMPORTANT Tweaks